Where We Be

 covered and moody, with clouds—some light and

-some forbidding—hanging over or behind them.
+some forbidding—hanging over them.

 We came to “Isla de los Lobos,” or sea-wolves